-Any career path will have twists and turns, however freelancers and contractors face a unique set of problems, and are often under greater pressure to overcome them.
-Unlike a regular office job where a problem may negatively impact your productivity or your mood, a problem for a freelancer can directly effect their livelyhood.
-But what are the biggest problems?
+Any career path will have twists and turns.
+However, freelancers and contractors face a unique set of problems, and are often under greater pressure to overcome them.
+Unlike a regular office job where a problem may negatively impact your productivity or your mood, freelancer problems can directly affect your income.

 With some IR35 investigations stretching on for many years, avoiding an investigation has to be of paramount concern for the legitimately self-employed.